checkly/docs.checklyhq.com/site/content/docs/runtimes/_index.md

 ## Why are runtimes important?

 We introduced the concept of runtimes so customers can upgrade their JavaScript enhanced checks to more recent Node package versions in a controlled fashion; and roll back if anything breaks!

-Before introducing runtimes, we upgraded the core packages like Playwright, Puppeteer and the Node.js versions "transparently" for all users of the Checkly platform.
-This comes with the risk of breaking your code and possibly waking you up at night because some method or function in an NPM package was deprecated.

-To mitigate this risk, we were very conservative in chasing the latest and greatest releases of the supported NPM packages.
-Also, we ran an extensive canary releasing strategy that was very time intensive and basically a hassle to deal with.

-Now, we allow you to upgrade one check — or a small set of checks — to a new runtime and test the waters before committing to a new version.
+Before, this was a more risky "big bang" migration.